7krh/RiskHack/README.md

 # RiskCheat

-RiskHack is a starter repository for research / educational tooling around the game **Risk: Global Domination**.
+RiskCheat repository for research / educational tooling around the game **Risk: Global Domination**.
 > ⚠️ **Important — For ethical use only.**
 > Use RiskHack only in controlled environments (your own accounts, private servers, or with explicit permission).
 Do **not** use this project to cheat in online games, circumvent anti-cheat mechanisms, infringe terms of service, or harm other users.
 The authors are not responsible for misuse.